 13. Pack Your Hospital Bag

 Follow mom’s hospital checklist and pack your hospital bag.
 Also, pack for the baby and the father/partner should pack their bag as well.
 There may be a couple items – like toiletry items you may not be able to pack until you are ready to go to the hospital.
-Get all 3 hospital checklists and much more in the Labor & Delivery Prep Pack below.
+Get this and other hospital checklists and much more in the Ultimate Baby Planning Toolkit.

 Before Leaving for the Hospital

 Furthermore, right before you leave for the hospital you may be a little frantic with the excitement and nerves of the baby coming.
 There are a few things you should do to make coming home from the hospital easier.
 Entering a house with a new baby that is decluttered, clean, and stocked up is refreshing after a crazy few days in the hospital.
-Grab the What to do Before you Leave for the Hospital checklist below in the Labor and Delivery Prep Pack.
+Grab the What to Do Before You Leave For the Hospital checklist which is part of the Ultimate Baby Planning Toolkit HERE.